 In the past decade, welfare systems in Europe have experienced significant reforms, moving away from the idea of simple welfare compensation to greater investment in citizens’ social capital.
 This book looks at how this ‘social citizenship’ can be activated in national and European contexts by reinforcing political participation.
-Paulina Tambakaki finds that the book provides insights into welfare modernisation across Europe over the past 15 years, but also that it is somewhat lacking in its discussion of exactly how and where political participation can reinforce social citizenship.
+Paulina Tambakaki finds that the book covers welfare modernisation across Europe over the past 15 years, with useful case studies from Germany, the UK and Hungary, but also that it is somewhat lacking in its discussion of exactly how and where political participation can reinforce social citizenship.

 This is in many ways an engaging book.
 It provides insights into debates over welfare modernisation, and it explores the interplay between European and national discourses of welfare restructuring.
-The main argument of The Activation of Citizenship in Europe, backed by compelling empirical research, is that the challenges confronting social citizenship, in the wake of welfare reshuffling, can be addressed by developing the political dimension of citizenship.
+The main argument of The Activation of Citizenship in Europe, backed by compelling empirical research, is that in the wake of welfare reshuffling the challenges confronting social citizenship can be addressed by developing its political dimension.
 That is, by reinforcing the right of European citizens to participate and have a say in the very discourses which affect their lives.

 To make this analysis concrete, Pfister focuses on three case studies and confines his discussion to the dimension of gender equality.
 Case studies of Germany, the UK and Hungary are used to illustrate the complex ways in which European discourses of activation interact with and enmesh into national contexts.
 These are all empirical case studies interesting to the non-specialist reader only in terms of their role in the broader objective of the book – namely, the particular transformations of citizenship as these arise out of European discourses.